Author, Andrew Gibson

 - The GBP/EUR rate started in 1999 at just above the €1.40 level.

-- Within a year of the Euros launch, the value of the Pound shot up to €1.752 – which remains an all-time high today!
+- Within a year of the Euros launch, the value of the Pound shot up to €1.752 – which still remains the all-time high today!

-- In February 2016, the Brexit referendum was announced.
-The Pound began another steep descent.
+- In February 2016, the Brexit referendum triggered another steep decline.

 - Since the Brexit vote, the Pound had been clawing its way back up against the Euro (until Coronavirus triggered another sell-off).